thi-ng/umbrella/packages/malloc/README.md

 ptr = pool.malloc(16);
 // 8

-// request memory and return as typed view
+// request memory and return as typed array view
-// in this case we use number of elements, NOT bytes vec = pool.mallocAs(Type.F64, 4);
+// in this case we use number of elements, NOT bytes
+// IMPORTANT: there's no guarantee that the returned array's
+// values are zeroed.
+Use `calloc`/`callocAs` for that purpose vec = pool.mallocAs(Type.F64, 4);
 // Float64Array [ 0, 0, 0, 0 ]